-- 1.1 Option 5 be approved as an interim solution for the collection of garden waste and the associated change to the frequency of collection of recycling. - 1.2 A full strategic review of the waste service be undertaken to provide for a sustainable service in the context of reducing budgets, increasing costs, demographic and other pressures, changes in legislation. - 1.3 The scope of this strategic review will be developed for Members consideration, but will include the type, levels and forms of delivery of the service.
+- 1. Recommendation(s) - 1.1 It is recommended that option 5 be approved as an interim solution for the collection of garden waste and the associated change to the frequency of collection of recycling. - 1.2 It is recommended that a full strategic review of the waste service be undertaken to provide for a sustainable service in the context of reducing budgets, increasing costs, demographic and other pressures, changes in legislation. - 1.3 The scope of this strategic review will be developed for Members consideration, but will include the type, levels and forms of delivery of the service.